pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

 The ``print`` Function
 ======================

-In this chapter we'll write our first programs using the most fundamental of all tools in the programmer's toolbox, the ``print`` function.
-As you can probably guess, this function prints information to the screen.

-While a lot of programs are graphics-based, text-only programs are still quite common with people that manage computers, or who do data analytics.
-Even for the graphics-based games we develop in this book, the ``print`` function will be a vital aid in understanding and debugging our games.

-We aren't limited to printing to the screen!
-The same techniques we learn here can be used to print information to a file, so we can save our data.
-We can even print over a over a network connection, which is the start of what's needed to learn how to do web programming.

-Prior to starting this chapter we got our computer ready to start coding in :ref:`chapter-setup`.
+Prior to this chapter we got our computer ready to start coding in :ref:`chapter-setup`.
 We did that by installing the Python programming language, and an integrated development environment (IDE) called PyCharm.
 You can think of Python as the engine, and PyCharm as the interface to the engine.

 In :ref:`version-control` we began learning `git`, a version control system.
 Version control systems allow us to share code, work on code in groups, and track changes to the code.
+We'll use that tool to track and share your code for every lab you write in this book.

+In this chapter we'll write our first programs using the most fundamental of all tools in the programmer's toolbox, the ``print`` function.
+This function does exactly what you'd expect--it prints to the screen.

+While a lot of programs are graphics-based, text-only programs are still quite common with people that manage computers, or who do data analytics.
+Even for the graphics-based games we develop in this book, the ``print`` function will be a vital aid in understanding and debugging our games.

+We aren't limited to printing to the screen.
+Later on in :ref:`saving-high-score` we'll show how to print to a file so we can save data.
+Programs can even print over a network connection, which is the start of what's needed to learn how to do web programming.

 .. _print-hello-world: